By Sanya Sud

 3. e-Courts and Case Management Tools

+The e-Courts project has made cause lists, orders, and filing details publicly available.
+Lawyers can track cases online, download orders, and access past hearing dates.
 The next logical step is integration of automated case management: digital tracking of witness summons, procedural deadlines, and evidence logs.
 These tools can reduce pendency and improve accountability, especially in overburdened trial courts.
 For litigants, it means better visibility into their case progress, without relying on clerks or intermediaries.

 4. Forensic science in investigations and trials